Communications Equipment Manufacturers NAICS 3342

 Recent Developments

-- Communications equipment manufacturing industry employment decreased slightly and average wages for nonsupervisory employees increased slightly during the first month of 2025, according to the BLS.
-Communications equipment manufacturing firms moderately increased their prices during 2024, according to the US Bureau of Labor Statistics (BLS).
+• Communications equipment manufacturing industry employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first five months of 2025, according to the BLS.
+Communications equipment manufacturing firms slightly increased their prices during the first half of 2025, according to the US Bureau of Labor Statistics (BLS).
 Communications equipment manufacturer sales are forecast to grow at a 2.72% compounded annual rate from 2025 to 2029, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue